JPrakke/deepfake-bot/doc/source/self-deployments.rst

 1. A `Discord <https://discordapp.com/developers/>`_ developer account.
 2. A `Github <https://github.com>`_ account.
 You won't need to do any actual coding for this.
 3. A `Heroku <https://heroku.com/>`_ account.
-You can do this using only free resources but you should verify your account.
+You can do this using only free resources but you will need to enter a credit card.

+If you don't want to use Heroku you can also try :ref:`Deploying Locally`.

 Deployment Steps
 ----------------